499602D2/tg-launchbot/readme.md

 	- ✅ Dequeue messages properly to stay within API limits

+	- ✅ Smart spam management for commands and callbacks, which reduces rate-limiting

 	- ✅ Remove excessive complexity in storage and caching

 	- ✅ Modularize most functions so that adding e.g. Discord functionality is easier